knknkn1162/anyloadump/README.md

 ## Requirements

-Anyloadump makes use of the art of duck typing to modules, so the imported module meets a few requirements and options:
+Anyloadump makes use of the art of duck typing to modules, and the imported module meets a few requirements and options:

 1. `load(fp, **kwargs)` # fp : file object.
 2. `dump(obj, fp, **kwargs)` # obj : Python object, fp : file object